Aug. 24 – Labor Day, Sept. 4, 2023

 Q: When did the Streetcar Arch, now residing at the West End Gate, make its first appearance at the State Fair?

-Q: What year was electricity first used at the State Fair, allowing it to operate after sunset?
+Q: What year were gas lights first used at the State Fair, allowing the fair to operate after sunset?

 Q: What unusual attraction debuted at the 1898 State Fair?